DanielT/a2ltool/fixtures/bin/README.md

 ## update_typedef_test

 This is used for the test cases that are specific to the code creating and updating TYPEDEF_STRUCTUREs and INSTANCEs

+## software_a.elf and software_b.elf

+These are obfuscated embedded applications.
+All code and data sections have been removed from each of these files, so they are no longer executable.
+They only contain debug section, in which all strings have been randomized.

+These files are used by the release pipeline to perform a PGO build.